 “Don’t just listen but do what it (the perfect law of liberty) says” (Jas 1:22).
 In other words, allow the Spirit of Christ to convince you that in him you are righteous and holy.
 Don’t walk away from the perfect law and forget who you are in Christ.
 Fix your eyes on Jesus.
 Look intently with an unveiled face and be transformed into his likeness.

-The law of the Lord written into your members is your Father’s spiritual DNA.
+What is the law written in our hearts?
+It is your Father’s spiritual DNA.
 It is the seed of God birthed in you by the Holy Spirit.
-It’s Jesus himself.

 How do you know he’s there?
 Because you are a new creation with new hopes and desires.
 You no longer want to sin.
 Your desire is to love God and others and that desire has nothing to do with old rules written in stone.